casdoor/casdoor-website/docs/application/config.md

 :::tip

-Note that if you don't want users to access your app using a **username/password**, you can switch off the ```Password On``` button, so users can only access app using third party services:
+Note that if you don't want users to access your app using a **username/password**, you can switch off the `Password On` button.
+This way, users can only access the app using third-party services.

 ![Password On](/img/application/config/PasswordOn.png)